uk-gov-mirror/hmcts.et_full_system_gem/README.md

 Where <service_name> is either et1, et3, admin, api or atos and <service_url> must be a URL that is reachable from the docker container - you may need to use the special 'host.docker.internal' or in general checkout this page https://docs.docker.com/docker-for-mac/networking/ or https://docs.docker.com/docker-for-windows/networking/

+Note, you need to really think when you are doing this.
+If you have 2 services running (one local, one in docker) - what will happen ?
+In the case of a web server, nothing - it will just waste resources - but if you have 2 sidekiq's running and they are pointing to the same redis database, then they will both process jobs, meaning you might not see the jobs being taken by your local version.

+### Examples Of Local Hosting

+#### Web Server Only

+Say I am working on a Mac and I wanted to work on some front end stuff in ET1 but wasn't touching any background jobs in sidekiq - I would do this (with et_full_system docker server already running) :-

+    $ et_full_system docker update_service_url et1 http://docker.host.internal:3000

+And then start your local server, not forgetting any important environment variables (hint - to see what the docker version has them set to - do use the service_env command as previously mentioned)

+This would leave the docker et1 running, but the reverse proxy (traefik) would be sending all traffic to your local server

+#### Web Server AND Sidekiq

+Say I am working on a Mac and I wanted to work on some front end stuff that includes the background jobs.
+I need to redirect the web server, however I also need to prevent sidekiq from running on the server - and whilst I am at it, I may as well tell it not to run the web server - so ive got more memory available on my machine.
+I also want the database server and the sidekiq server to be available to save me running them

+First, I would stop the existing et_full_system docker server, then restart it with the following command

+    $ DB_PORT=5432 REDIS_PORT=6379 et_full_system docker server --without=et1_web et1_sidekiq

+The DB_PORT and REDIS_PORT env vars tell the docker system to forward those ports to your local machine.
+If you dont want to do that as you have your own database and redisk server, leave that out - but as always, think about what you are doing.
+If this were the API for example, both admin and et_atos_file_transfer services share the same database - if yours were isolated then things wouldnt go to plan.

+The --without flag tells the system to start up, but exclude et1_web and et1_sidekiq

 ## Usage (Without docker)